 This requires every diocese to obtain the services of Independent Reviewer to check the personal files of every licensed clergy person and Reader, everyone with PTO, every employee whose role involves children or vulnerable adults.
 The personnel files of cathedrals, theological education institutions (‘TEI’) and religious communities must also be checked.

 In order to be as sure as possible that all cases known to those in the parish have been reported and dealt with correctly, Bishop Nick wrote to every incumbent/churchwardens in a vacancy, to check that all safeguarding concerns about the behaviour of any parish officer, employee or volunteer towards children and/or adults, both current and historic, have been notified to the Diocesan Safeguarding Advisers (‘DSA’).
 Parishes were required to complete a pro-forma, sign and return it to the Diocesan Office, to confirm that this has taken place.
-A nil return is required so we have confirmation from every parish, that this has taken place.
-To date there are only 4 outstanding returns.
+A nil return was required so that we have confirmation from every parish, that this exercise has taken place.
+To date there is only 1 outstanding return.
 Thank you to everyone who has put in so much time to ensure this work was done in the parish and the form returned to the Office.

 While we realise this is neither perfect nor foolproof, the Diocese of Leeds wishes to ensure that our churches and church-related activities are as safe as possible for children and vulnerable adults.
 In the spirit of the Gospel we all want to protect and care for those who are vulnerable, and at a time when the Church’s safeguarding policies and practices are under close scrutiny, you will recognise the importance of being as sure as possible that all known instances of concern have been addressed.